danielbodnar/awesome-stars/BY-LANG.md

 - [getporter/porter](https://github.com/getporter/porter) - Porter enables you to package your application artifact, client tools, configuration and deployment logic together as an installer that you can distribute, and install with a single command.
 - [keptn/keptn](https://github.com/keptn/keptn) - Cloud-native application life-cycle orchestration.
 Keptn automates your SLO-driven multi-stage delivery and operations & remediation of your applications.
 - [ga0/netgraph](https://github.com/ga0/netgraph) - A cross platform http sniffer with a web UI
-- [coroot/coroot](https://github.com/coroot/coroot) - Open-source observability for microservices.
-Thanks to eBPF you can gain comprehensive insights into your system within minutes.
+- [coroot/coroot](https://github.com/coroot/coroot) - Coroot is an open-source APM & Observability tool, a DataDog and NewRelic alternative 📊, 🖥️, 👉.
+Powered by eBPF for rapid insights into system performance.
+Monitor, analyze, and optimize your infrastr
 - [michenriksen/gitrob](https://github.com/michenriksen/gitrob) - Reconnaissance tool for GitHub organizations
 - [loxilb-io/loxilb](https://github.com/loxilb-io/loxilb) - eBPF based cloud-native load-balancer.
 Powering Kubernetes|Edge|5G|IoT|XaaS Apps.
 - [deepfence/FlowMeter](https://github.com/deepfence/FlowMeter) - ⭐ ⭐  Use ML to classify flows and packets as benign or malicious. ⭐ ⭐